 This project is funded by the Illinois Juvenile Justice Commission utilizing OJJDP funds, and is a study of disproportionate minority representation among juveniles in the Cook County Juvenile Justice System.
 Staff has completed collection and analysis of aggregate data from various juvenile justice system contact points, and has presented a draft of those findings at a meeting of the Illinois Juvenile Justice Commission.
 Staff is also collecting case-level data on a sample of juveniles to measure the possible influence of specific factors on decisions made as the juveniles are processed through the system.
-A Phase II report will be completed by the end of this calendar year.
+A Phase I (aggregate data) report is expected to be completed shortly.
+A Phase II (case-level data) report is expected to be completed by June 30, 2002.
 Research Bulletins drawing from these findings are also planned.